scion-backbone/sbas/node/README.md

 ## Components

-- Docker container
+- Docker container: inside a single container, we currently run the gateways to customers and the Internet.
   - WireGuard
   - BIRD router
-- SCION-IP gateway
+- SCION-IP gateway: installed via the normal SCION packages, runs as a `systemd` service (which is a dependency of the SBAS service)
-- Routing logic
+- Routing logic: runs directly on the SCIONLab machine OS